Three early problems on size Ramsey numbers: Concluding remarks

 Thirdly, our determination of the asymptotic order of $\rhat(S_n\up k)$ for starburst graphs $S_n\up k$ raises the question of when the general lower bound $\rhat(H) = \Omega(\chi(H)^2 \Delta(H) \ab{V(H)})$ in \cref{prop:general-starburst-lb}, which holds for any connected graph $H$, is asymptotically tight.

 \begin{qu} For which families of graphs $H$ does one have $\rhat(H) = \Theta(\chi(H)^2 \Delta(H) \ab{V(H)})$? \end{qu}

-The reason this question may be interesting is that the lower bound in \cref{prop:general-starburst-lb} uses a version of the Tur\'an coloring.
-Indeed, in the proof of \cref{prop:general-starburst-lb}, we find an appropriate partition of the host graph $G$ into $\chi(H)-1$ parts and then color all internal edges red and all edges between parts blue.
+The reason this question may be interesting is that the proof of \cref{prop:general-starburst-lb} uses a version of the Tur\'an coloring.
+Indeed, we find an appropriate partition of the host graph $G$ into $\chi(H)-1$ parts and then color all internal edges red and all edges between parts blue.
 The number of parts guarantees that there is no blue copy of $H$, while the choice of partition ensures that no copy of $H$ is contained in any of the red parts.
 One can therefore view \cref{qu:size-goodness} as a size Ramsey variant of the so-called Ramsey goodness problem (see, e.g., \cite[Section 2.5]{MR3497267}), which asks when the Tur\'an coloring is extremal for ordinary Ramsey numbers.
-While it is not completely clear that \cref{qu:size-goodness} is the correct size Ramsey analogue of this theory, it may be a good first step.
+While it is not completely clear that \cref{qu:size-goodness} is the correct size Ramsey analogue of this problem, it may be a good first step.

 It is also natural to consider multicolor size Ramsey numbers.
 Formally, given a graph $H$ and an integer $q\geq 2$, let $\rhat(H;q)$ denote the minimum number of edges in a graph $G$ with the property that no matter how the edges of $G$ are colored in $q$ colors, there is always a monochromatic copy of $H$.
 Most of the results and proofs in this paper can be adapted to deal with the multicolor case.
-For example, one can show that if $q$ is fixed and $t=\Omega(s\log s)$, then
+For example, one can show that if $q \geq 2$ is fixed and $t=\Omega(s\log s)$, then

 with the upper bound again following from a simple averaging argument in an unbalanced complete bipartite graph and the lower bound from a hypergeometric random coloring.
 Note that here and below all implicit constants may depend on the number of colors $q$.